Mariana Atencio

 Mariana Atencio (born April 2, 1984) is an American journalist, television host, author and speaker who was formerly a correspondent for NBC News.
 Atencio is a native of Venezuela and holds a master's degree from the Columbia University Graduate School of Journalism.
 In 2020, Atencio cofounded GoLike, a multimedia production company.

 Early life and education

-Mariana del Carmen Atencio Cervoni was born in Caracas, Venezuela to Álvaro Atencio and Diana Cervoni.
+Mariana del Carmen Atencio was born in Caracas, Venezuela to Álvaro Atencio and Diana Atencio.
 She is the oldest of three children.

 Atencio has a Bachelor's degree in Communications from the Universidad Católica Andrés Bello in Caracas.
 In 2008, she emigrated to the United States after being awarded a scholarship from Columbia University Graduate School of Journalism, where she graduated with a Master's degree.
-10 years later, Atencio received the First Decade Award from Columbia University for her work as a journalist.
+Ten years later, Atencio received the First Decade Award from Columbia University for her work as a journalist.

 Career

 In 2009, Atencio started her journalism career as a reporter at Impremedia's El Diario/La Prensa in New York City.
-She has also worked as an anchor for the Vme-TV network, the only Hispanic public service television station in the United States.